The first part of the method is objective setting and in this bid course that means taking a long hard look at the requirements of the bid.

 Objective setting: bid requirements analysis

-In this lesson, you’ll look at how to analyse the requirements of a bid to work out exactly what the prospect is asking, how you can best fulfil those requirements and – crucially – whether your organisation should be submitting a bid at all.
+In this lesson, you will look at how to analyse the requirements of a bid to work out exactly what the prospect is asking, how you can best fulfil those requirements and – crucially – whether your organisation should be submitting a bid at all.

 Next, getting your messages right is critical for any writing.
 That’s why it’s such an important part of the Structured Writing Method.
-It probably doesn’t need saying that this is an absolutely critical part of any successful bid process.
+It probably does not need saying that this is an absolutely critical part of any successful bid process.

 Messaging: executive summaries

 This lesson teaches a tried-and-trusted messaging method for creating clear, compelling and competitive messages.
 These will form the key structural elements used when structuring an executive summary in a later lesson.

 If your job is to answer one or more questions in a tender document, it is important to know how to create messages that are clear, concise, competitive and compelling.
 This lesson shows you how.